sopac/riskscape-nexus/README.md

 # Riskscape Nexus Integration

-Utility scripts designed to run a automated scheduled tasks the performs the following -
+Utility scripts designed to run as automated scheduled tasks that performs the following -

-1. Download and store a project model runs most recent outputs via the Riskscape Platform API
+1. Download and store a project model run outputs most recent outputs via the Riskscape Platform API
 2. Upload and register that regional-summary, national-loss-curves, buildings-impact and admin-regional-impact spatial outputs
 3. Generate a PDF with SLR and Annual Avergae Loss and Upload to Nexus Documents
-4. Generate/update a Dashboard updating updating template in GeoApps base resource table
+4. Generate/update a Dashboard by injecting template in GeoApps base resource table

 #### Usage